HOW TO MAKE ASIAN SEAFOOD SALAD WITH SPICY SESAME DRESSING | XÀ LÁCH HẢI SẢN NƯỚC CHẤM CHUA CAY

 You can use whatever lettuce you prefer.
-I used a combination of romaine lettuce, iceberg lettuce, red cabbage, carrots, and tossed in a few cherry tomatoes from my garden.
+I used a combination of romaine lettuce, iceberg lettuce, and red cabbage.
+Carrots and a few cherry tomatoes from my garden are also tossed in.
 Make sure to completely dry the lettuce before placing it into a ziplock bag if you’re planning to store it for a later time.
-Often times, people will store freshly cut and washed lettuce immediately in the refrigerator—the water combined with the air will cause the lettuce to go yellow or brown more quickly.
+Oftentimes, people will store freshly cut and washed lettuce immediately in the refrigerator—the water combined with the air will cause the lettuce to go yellow or brown more quickly.

 - 500 grams (1 lb) white shrimp

 - lettuce of your choice (I used the following)